One statement we hear from parents on a daily basis is: “I’m looking for a Mary Poppins nanny.”

 Click Here To Join Today!

-I was browsing around online and I came across a really interesting Reddit thread that I wanted to share with you guys.
+We recently came across a really interesting Reddit thread on this very topic that we wanted to share with you.

 So, what does “Mary Poppins nanny” mean?

-Well, it’s a hot term that I hear often and see in many childcare ads as well.
-I hear parents in our community almost daily using this term when describing what they think their perfect nanny is.
-“We think of our perfect nanny as being a Mary Poppins nanny”.
+It’s a hot term that comes up often and appears in many childcare ads as well.
+We hear parents in our community almost daily using this term when describing what they think their perfect nanny is: “We think of our perfect nanny as being a Mary Poppins nanny.”

 What does that mean exactly?

-I’ve heard from some nannies that they roll their eyes at the term when they come across that in their nanny search because Mary Poppins has become synonymous with what a “perfect nanny” should be.
+Some nannies have shared that they roll their eyes at the term when they come across it in their nanny search, because Mary Poppins has become synonymous with what a “perfect nanny” should be.

 Does the perfect nanny really exist?

-I want to read this comment made by this Reddit user and then I want to kind of dive into what it means to be a Mary Poppins nanny.
-Because it’s a term that so many people use and I believe are confused about.
+Let’s look at a comment made by one Reddit user and then dive into what it really means to be a Mary Poppins nanny, because it’s a term that so many people use and, we believe, are confused about.

 “Every parent wants a Mary Poppins for their kid, but most don’t realize they could never handle her.
 She sets boundaries from the start, the kids need to take medicine, clean their room, she has a specific day off.
 She won’t be spoken to unkindly by Mr. Banks.